Your sustainable travel journey can literally happen overnight.

 Sure, I was environmentally conscious and I made an extra effort to recycle, but, looking back, my efforts were haphazard.
 It wasn’t that I didn’t care.
 I did care about the environment, deeply.
 It was just that I didn’t take the time to educate myself.

 If this sounds like you, then you are in the right place.
-Together, we will learn how to be eco-friendly, responsible tourists.
+Together, we will learn how to live greener and how to be responsible tourists.
 And please remember that taking small steps in the right direction influences others who then make small steps in the right direction.

 There I was in my glow-in-the-dark body paint and my fast-fashion outfit complete with neon and fringe, passing around a communal bucket of booze, and letting the waves wash the sand off my legs from a night of dancing.